-Store wire rope slings on a rack and not lying on the ground.
-The storage area should be dry and free of any contaminates which may harm the sling.
+Store chain slings on a rack and not lying on the ground.
+The storage area should be dry, clean and free of any contaminates which may harm the sling.

-Do not alter, modify or repair a wire rope sling but refer such matters to a Competent Person.
+Do not alter, modify or repair a chain sling but refer such matters to a Competent Person.